tungstengmd/dotfiles/README.md

 # dotfiles
-these are my dotfiles for like a lot
+these are my dotfiles for fastfetch, btop and more. enjoy :3